On Event Individuation for Document-Level Information Extraction: Subevent-Based Question Answering

 \subsubsection{Multi-Template Annotation}

-Below is an excerpt from the MUC-4 dataset documentation, describing the conditions under which multiple templates are to be annotated for a document.\footnote{This excerpt was taken from the guidelines at the following url: \url{https://github.com/xinyadu/gtt/blob/master/data/muc/raw_files/muc34/TASK/TASKDOC/templ-doc-basic/template-doc-part1.v7}} Note that the criteria for annotating multiple instances here closely align with those presented in the main text from \citet{hovy-etal-2013-events}.
-Note also that although the \texttt{location}, \texttt{date}, and \texttt{category} slots are annotated in the original data, they are not included in the templates and are ignored for purposes of evaluation.
-The \texttt{location} and \texttt{date} slots are self-explanatory; the \texttt{category} slot was used to indicate whether or not the event was an instance of ``state-sponsored violence,'' meaning that the perpetrator (\texttt{PerpInd} / \texttt{PerpOrg}) is a member of the government, military, or police.
+Below is an excerpt from the MUC-4 dataset documentation, describing the conditions under which multiple templates are to be annotated for a document.
+This excerpt, along with those included in the instructions for the reannotation study (see \autoref{app:reannotation_study}), were drawn from \citet{nn-1992-appendix}.
+Note that the criteria for annotating multiple instances here closely align with those presented in \S\ref{sec:background} from \citet{hovy-etal-2013-events}.
+Note also that although the \texttt{location}, \texttt{date}, and \texttt{category} slots are annotated in the original data, they are not included in the evaluated templates.
+The \texttt{location} and \texttt{date} slots are self-explanatory; the \texttt{category} slot indicates whether or not the event is an instance of ``state-sponsored violence,'' meaning that the perpetrator (\texttt{PerpInd} / \texttt{PerpOrg}) is (a member of) the government, military, or police.

 \begin{quote} If an article discusses more than one instance of the same relevant type of terrorist incident, each such incident should be captured in a separate template. \textbf{A ``separate instance'' is one which has a different filler for the location, date, category, or perpetrator slot.} If no distinctions of these kinds are made in the text, the instances should be incorporated into a single template, e.g., if the article describes ``attacks'' by ``rebels'' on ``ten power stations'' and does not give varying information on the location of those targets, etc. Note that the level of granularity is defined by what can go in a slot; thus, an article that describes two bombings on targets on different streets in the same neighborhood should be captured in one template rather than two, since the location slot cannot have a filler that is at the level of granularity of a street. \end{quote}